lbl-srg/modelica-json/README.md

 ##### --evaluatePropagatedParameters / -p

 Evaluate the propagated parameters.
-It would be needed for exporting CDL sequences to product lines. 'false' is the default.
+It would be needed for exporting CDL sequences to product lines. `false` is the default.

 ##### --evaluateExpressions / -e

 Evaluate the mathematical expressions used in parameter assignment and class instantiation.
-It would be needed for exporting CDL sequences to product lines. 'false' is the default.
+It would be needed for exporting CDL sequences to product lines. `false` is the default.

 ##### --strict

-Exit with code 1 if there is any warning. 'false' is the default.
+Exit with code 1 if there is any warning. `false` is the default.

 ## 4. JSON Schemas